-A Bipolar Stepper Motor uses the same single coil as a Unipolar Stepper Motor, but features a center tap which splits the coil in two, allowing for more precise rotational control, but limiting the magnetic force which can be employed in each phase.
-A Bipolar Motor can be converted to a Unipolar Motor, but a Unipolar Motor generally cannot be converted to Bipolar.
+A Unipolar Stepper Motor uses the same single coil as a Bipolar Stepper Motor, but features a center tap which splits the coil in two, allowing for more precise rotational control, but limiting the magnetic force which can be employed in each phase.
+A Unipolar Motor can be converted to a Bipolar Motor, but a Bipolar Motor generally cannot be converted to Bipolar.

 Bespoke Motors Manufacture

 High precision, bespoke manufacture of Motors to customer specification.
 State of the art facilities specialising in both small batch prototyping and large scale manufacture.